-A complete map of the Romanian, European and international laws that made the three court victories against DIICOT possible.
-Every article — explained for non-lawyers.
+Romanian, European and international laws behind the three court victories against DIICOT — every law explained for non-lawyers.

 Every law, article, directive, and judicial decision that made the three 2025–2026 victories against DIICOT possible — and why each one matters.